pipelight/doc.pipelight/guide/config.md

 ## Typescript or Javascript ?

 If you are not at ease with Typescript, you can still write pipelines in Javascript in a .ts file.
-Typescript only supercharge normal Javascript syntax with optional type definition, so see it as something optional that you will add later to strenghten your pipelines definitions.
+Typescript only supercharge normal Javascript syntax with optional type definition.
+It as something optional that you can still add later to strenghten your pipeline definition.

 ### Typings